ihmeuw/vivarium_research/docs/source/model_design/intervention.rst

 instantiated.
 In the case of a Vitamin A Supplementation model, this could take the form a single coverage percentage, applied independently to each simulant.
-Even this has some complexity, however, because the coverage percentage is not know precisely and its uncertainty might be quantified by some probability distribution; and it is sure to vary by location and over time.
+Even this has some complexity, however, because the coverage percentage is not known precisely and its uncertainty might be quantified by some probability distribution; and it is sure to vary by location and over time.